CSE Login Servers

-From OSX or Linux
+From macOS or Linux

-OSX and Linux both include built-in SSH clients, so there's no need to install extra software.
+macOS and Linux both include built-in SSH clients, so there's no need to install extra software.

 To connect, simply open a Terminal window and run ssh email@example.com, substituting your own zID and the server name as appropriate.

 Running graphical (GUI) programs over SSH

 By default, SSH clients only support text-mode programs; anything that needs to open its own window on your desktop (such as Gedit) will not work.

 However, there is a way to enable this.
 Depending on your operating system, this may take a little setting up.

 Note that running graphical programs over SSH can be fairly slow (especially over a slow internet connection), so we recommend that you don't use this as your main workflow.

 To run graphical programs on Windows, you will need to download an X server - we recommend XMing.

 Once you've installed XMing, you will need to configure PuTTY to use it: